iosdeveloper-portfolio/ExpenseManager/README.md

 - Xcode 10.2+
 - Swift 5.0+

+## Installation

+- Open terminal and use below command to install cocoapod
+- sudo gem install cocoapods

 ## Dependencies

 [Alamofire](https://github.com/Alamofire/Alamofire) :- We use Alamofire to perform basic networking tasks like uploading files and requesting data from a third-party RESTful API.
 This property determines the maximum number of simultaneous connections made to each host by tasks within sessions based on this configuration.